Page contents

 Example

 Karl is Canadian and married to a British citizen.
-He has been resident in the UK for three years and enquires with a lawyer about applying for naturalisation.
+He has been resident in the UK for three years on a spouse visa route and enquires with a lawyer about applying for naturalisation.
 The lawyer has to explain that although the British Nationality Act 1981 seems to say that spouses of British citizens can naturalise after three years, in reality Karl will have to wait for another two years.
 That will give him five years of residence as a spouse, at which point he can apply for indefinite leave to remain and then naturalisation.

 If a person married to a British citizen somehow managed to get permanent status within three years of beginning residence in the United Kingdom, he or she would be eligible to apply for naturalisation at the end of that three-year period.